PLEDGE YOUR POWER

 Why does WOMAN Nashville focus on “solo female artists”?

-We love mixed bands, features, and super groups as much as anyone.
+We love mixed bands and features as much as anyone.
 We encourage you to play them too.
 They are part of the reason why we believe it is impossible to outline a goal of 50/50 airplay for any form of gender representation though.
 Nor are we convinced that is an appropriate aim anyway.
 We envision a day when the majority of airplay fluctuates between genders.
 A future where strong single releases dictate more of what is heard rather than relying on gender as a tool for discrimination.

-Right now, in this culture where solo female artists struggle for less than 10% inclusion, we are focused on ensuring stand-alone women are heard more frequently so there is less of a percentage gap between them and their stand-alone male counterparts.
+Right now, in this culture where solo female artists struggle for approximately 10% inclusion, we are focused on ensuring stand-alone women or all female acts are heard more frequently.
+Our goals is to combat the persistent percentage gap between these women and their stand-alone male counterparts.

 The stories of female singers and songwriters matter.
 They are important to the fabric of our culture and to this format’s legacy.
 More significantly, they matter to your listeners.
 Women want to hear women.
 Men want to hear women.
 Songs and stories, both written and performed by women, shouldn’t be optional.
 What a sad commentary it would be if we, as an industry, truly believed that women were somehow less and it showed through our airplay.
 We don’t actually think that’s the case and this is an opportunity for programmers to confirm that they understand the value of women’s voices too.